mastering-jaz/mastering-jaz.github.io/pages/create-schedules.md

 Without schedules, nothing happens efficiently.

+Two type of jobnets are available:

+*   **Public Schedules:** These are visible and usable to all users.
+*   **Private Schedules:** These are visible only to same access group.

 Create a schedule to run **[Jobnets]({{ site.url }}/create-jobnets/)** on the dates specified in **[Calendars]({{ site.url }}/create-calendars/)**.

 Following image shows a publicly created schedule.